DKFZ-OpenMedPhys/deep-learning-for-neutron-dosimetry-with-FNTDs/README.md

 ## B) Folder and File Structure on the Local PC

 If you are running the nnU-Net V2 locally on you PC, an already functioning setup is required.
-It includes for instance, a virtual environment (venv), the installed nnU-Net V2, the "data" folder, VS code, etc.
+It includes for instance, a virtual environment (venv), the installed nnU-Net V2, the "data" folder, Visual Studio Code, etc.
-On my local PC, all those folders were located on the same level, as shown here:
+On my local PC (Linux/Ubuntu), all those folders were located on the same level, as shown here:
 ```text
 ├── venv/...
 ├── nnUNet/...